Minimax optimal approaches to the label shift problem in non-parametric settings: Simulations

-We evaluate the efficacy of the three approaches in two settings.
-In the first setting, $n_Q \gg n_P$ ($n_Q$ is growing and $n_P$ is held fixed).
-This is the easier setting because it is possible to perform well (have small excess risk) in the target domain without transferring knowledge from the source domain.
-We expect all three approaches to perform well in this setting.
-In the second setting, $n_Q \gg n_P$ ($n_P$ is growing and $n_Q$ is held fixed).
-In this setting, it is necessary to transfer knowledge from the source domain to the target domain because most of the samples are from the source domain.
+In the second setting (Figure \ref{fig:supervised}, right), we compare the classical classifier and \texttt{Cl-labeled} in the $n_Q \gg n_P$ ($n_Q$ is growing and $n_P$ is held fixed) setting.
+This is an easier setting because it is possible to perform well (have small excess risk) in the target domain without transferring knowledge from the source domain.
+We expect both approaches to perform well in this setting, and Figure \ref{fig:supervised} confirms this.

-Figure \ref{fig:supervised} shows the excess risk versus total sample size.
-We see that the classical and model interpolation approaches fail to learn from the source data because their excess risks are essentially constant as $n_P$ grows while $n_Q$ is held fixed.
-For the classical approach, this is expected because it ignores the samples from the source domain.
-However, the problem also persists with the model interpolation approach, which is somewhat surprising at first glance, but some reflection shows that, although, averaging the model trained on the target domain with the model trained on the source domain decreases the variance of the former, it also \emph{increases its bias}.
-Since the order of the bias and variance of both models (on their respective domains) are of the same order, the increase in bias offsets the decrease in variance.

-\paragraph{Unsupervised label shift simulations} In the unsupervised setting, we compare the excess risks of the distributional matching classifier $ \indicator\left\{ \hat \eta_Q(x) \ge \frac12 \right\}$, where $\hat \eta_Q$ is defined in \eqref{eq:unlabeled-regfn} with an oracle classifier that knows the class probabilities in the target domain but still has to estimate the class conditional densities.
-To estimate the class conditional densities, we use a Gaussian kernel with the optimal bandwidth $O(n_Q^{-\frac16})$ (see theorem \ref{th:upper-bound-unlabeled}).
+\paragraph{Unsupervised label shift simulations} In the unsupervised setting, we compare the excess risks of the two following methods: \begin{enumerate} \item a minimax rate optimal plug-in classifier where $\hat\eta_Q$ is estimated using kernel-based density estimates of $g_1$ and $g_0$ and a distribution matching estimator of $\pi_Q$ \citet{lipton2018Detecting}.
+This method is denoted as \texttt{Cl-unlabeled}.
+We use a different method here to estimate $\pi_Q$ than in the proof of Theorem \ref{th:upper-bound-unlabeled} to demonstrate the robustness of our results to the choice of estimator (of $\pi_Q$). \item an oracle plugin classifier that uses the exact value of $\pi_Q$.
+We denote this classifier by \texttt{Cl-oracle}. \end{enumerate} To estimate the class conditional densities, we use a $3$-valid kernel (see \eqref{eq:valid-kernel}) with the optimal bandwidths $h_0 = {\big(n_0'\big)^{-1/7}},\ h_1 = {\big(n_1'\big)^{-1/7}}$ (see theorem \ref{th:upper-bound-unlabeled}).
+We defer the other details of the simulation setup to Appendix A.